 - Confusion, loss of consciousness, jerking or twitching of the muscles, seizures, seeing, hearing, or feeling things that are not there, severe sleepiness

 - Diarrhea that may contain blood

-- Trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth
+- Trouble breathing or swallowing, swelling of your hands, face, or mouth

 If you notice these less serious side effects, talk with your doctor: